dargilco/github-issue-tracker/README.md

   -f, --no-features     Do not include issues labeled `feature-request` -a, --no-issue-addressed
+                        Do not include issues labeled `issue-addressed` -n, --no-needs-author-feedback
-                        Do not include issues labeled `issue-addressed` -c, --closed          Show closed issues instead of opened issues -t HTML, --html HTML  Export results as HTML to this file name, for example '-t report.html'
+                        Do not include issues labeled `needs-author-feedback` -c, --closed          Show closed issues instead of opened issues -t HTML, --html HTML  Export results as HTML to this file name, for example '-t report.html'
 ```